Downloads

 The 69th Medium Regiment, Royal Artillery

-Unlike the 61st which had landed with BEF in France in September 1939, the 69th Regiment landed at Le Havre on 7 May and made its way north-east into Belgium to face the advancing German Second Army Corps, becoming part of a defensive line along the River Scheldt (Escaut).
+Unlike the 61st which had landed with BEF in France in September 1939, the 69th Regiment left Southampton on 8 May, landed at Le Havre and made its way north-east towards Belgium to face the advancing German Second Army Corps.
+By 16 May, the 69th was at the hamlet of La Couture in northern France where it received orders to become part of a defensive line along the River Scheldt (Escaut).
 A gunner of D Troop 242 Battery, Bernard Kitchener Jones was killed on 21 May.
 (He is buried in Ingoyghem Military Cemetery, about three miles north-west of the river.)
-The British withdrew from this defensive line on the night of 23/24 May and by 27 May was at its new position near Ypres.
+According to the regiment's war diary, another gunner was wounded that day.
+That night, the regiment began a series of withdrawals which, by the morning of 27 May, found it in the region of La Clytte, 5 miles south-west of Ypres where it went into action for the last time.
+The following day, the regiment destroyed its guns and began a retreat to Dunkirk.
+The route ordered was direct: La Clytte, Rheninghelst, Poperinghe, Proven, Rousbrugge, Harbrugge, Cost Cappel, Rexpoed, Dunkirk – just under 30 miles.

 Defending Wormhout